 Social media is all about engagement, not just with your potential customers, but with others in your industry, not to mention potential referral sources.

 Few things look more like spam than a new social media account without any followers.
 It takes time to build a following, but one of the best ways to do that is to start connecting with other people who do what you do, or work in a related field.
 See what they’re talking about.
 Repost their stuff (they’ll see it when you do).
 See who they’re following and who’s following them.
-If they look like someone interesting and/or relevant to what you do, follow them (they’ll see that, too).
+If they look like someone interesting and/or relevant to what you do, follow them.
+They’ll see that you followed them, and while they won’t necessarily follow you back, they might.

 Don’t be obnoxious about it, but by putting yourself out there and seeing what other people are doing on social media, you’ll learn the ropes and make them aware of your presence in a way that’s much more natural and welcoming than posts that pressure people to buy your stuff.